Did You Notice These Details in Casablanca? Look Again

 • @malimal9191

-@malimal9191 Рік тому +19
+@malimal9191 Місяць тому +2

 Made in the bleakest times of WW2, this film has so many levels to it that it takes many viewings to appreciate them.
-The main theme is not romance but self-sacrifice as the film’s message to the world at war is to give up the personal agenda for the common cause.
+The main theme is not romance but self-sacrifice as its message to the world at war is to give up the personal agenda for the common cause.
 It reminds wartime audiences, many of whom have loved ones fighting abroad, that their situation is the same as that of Rick, Ilsa and Victor.

 The screenplay is so intelligently written.
 It is a masterpiece of complexity, containing subliminal political opinions and messages all carried along on a thrilling plot with brilliant one-liners and memorable quotes, together with comedic elements and contemporary, social commentaries.
-Basically, the film is politically motivated because it is a plea to America to join the war.
-Please note that the action takes place in pre-Pearl Harbour, December, 1941.
+Even the support actors make major contributions to the enjoyment.

 Michael Curtiz’s direction is multi-faceted: Documentary, Film Noir, German Expressionism, Flashback etc. He is the master of creating the plot via seamlessly connecting a series of rapid-fire vignettes.